rclone/rclone/MANUAL.md

       "Tier" : "hot",
     }

-If `--hash` is not specified the Hashes property won't be emitted.
+If `--hash` is not specified, the Hashes property will be omitted.
 The types of hash can be specified with the `--hash-type` parameter (which may be repeated).
 If `--hash-type` is set then it implies `--hash`.